- This event has passed.

-Join us for our April Draper Natural History Museum Lunchtime Expedition lecture.
+Join us online for this Draper Natural History Museum Lunchtime Expedition lecture, originally scheduled for last May.
 Dr. Diana F. Tomback presents The Whitebark Pine Story: From Thriving High-mountain Keystone to Endangered Species.
 The talks in this series are free, and take place in the Buffalo Bill Center of the West’s Coe Auditorium the first Thursday of the month.

 Whitebark pine is a widely-distributed and ecological important high-elevation conifer of the western United States and Canada.
 Well-represented in the Greater Yellowstone Area, whitebark pine is known for its iconic relationship with Clark’s nutcracker—the pine depends on the bird for seed dispersal, and in turn the bird has strongly influenced the pine’s biology.
 Ecologically, whitebark pine is the quintessential keystone and foundation species: Its large seeds are an important food for wildlife and especially bears, and its tolerance of harsh conditions enables it to “pioneer” after fire and at high elevation, leading to community development.
 It is abundant at treeline, and these wind-battered dwarf forests retain snow and influence local hydrology.

 But, the whitebark world is unraveling, primarily because of the exotic disease white pine blister rust, which is spreading and intensifying throughout the West.
 Whitebark pine is currently being evaluated for listing under the Endangered Species Act.
 Managers also are now concerned for the future of Clark’s nutcrackers.